Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems

-When the query is disconnected (\autoref{alg1:disconnected}), then the algorithm recursively computes the minimal query subplans for each connected component, then creates a query plan for each combination of those subplans.
-When the query is connected (\autoref{alg1:connected}), the algorithm creates a separate plan for each top set of variables $\vec y \in \TopSet(q)$ by moving them from the existential variables $\EVar(q)$ to the head variables $\HVar(q)$, thereby disconnecting the query.
-In sum, the algorithm recursively alternates between the two steps of independent projection and independent join until reaching a single subgoal.
-And at each independent project, the algorithm considers all possible minimal subplans.
+If the query is disconnected (\autoref{alg1:disconnected}), then the algorithm recursively computes the minimal subplans for each query component, then creates a query plan for each combination of those subplans.
+If the query is connected (\autoref{alg1:connected}), the algorithm creates a separate plan for each min-cut $\vec y \in MinCuts(q)$ by moving $\vec y$ from the existential variables $\EVar(q)$ to the head variables $\HVar(q)$, thereby disconnecting the query.
+Notice that recursive calls of the algorithm will alternate between these two cases, until they reach a single atom.